npelonis/da-projects-showcase/README.md

 # da-projects-showcase
-# Data Analyst Portfolio
+# Data Science/Analytics Portfolio

-Welcome to my portfolio showcasing data analysis projects that highlight my skills in data cleaning, SQL, Python, data visualization, and business insights.
+Welcome to my portfolio showcasing data science projects that highlight my skills in data cleaning, SQL, Python, data visualization, and business insights.
 These projects represent the type of work I am passionate about and are designed to demonstrate my ability to apply analytical techniques to real-world problems.

 ## Projects